hally166/flowSpectrum/README.md

 ### More information

-Load data into R using flowCore either via read.FCS() or read.flowSet(),
+Load data into R using flowCore either via read.FCS(), read.flowSet(), or read.ncdfFlowSet.

 Use the spectralplot() function, choose a style, and choose where to output the resulting image.
 The default (i.e. just ```spectralplot(ff)```) will produce a viridis plot in the R session.